hunter-college-ossd-fall-2019/KMD-workflow/README.md

 We had problems choosing a name, and we accidentally created a repository under one of our accounts (not saying whose) before creating the repository under the organization.
 This took us five minutes.

 I learned how to add an upstream remote using HTTPS.

+I learned how to properly add a remote.